The Motes: History

 The Motes began performing locally and releasing music on cassette in 1994.
 Their first release, on their own label, Ant Records, was Super Useless Powers.

-The band performed in Halifax, Nova Scotia with the band State Champs, and in 1996 the Motes released a 45 rpm split single, "You'll Love the Epcot Palms/The New Physics", with them, through Ant Records.
+The band performed in Halifax, Nova Scotia, with the band State Champs, and in 1996, the Motes released a 45 rpm split single, "You'll Love the Epcot Palms/The New Physics", with them, through Ant Records.
 However, the Motes did not tour extensively to promote their releases.

-By 1997 the Motes had disbanded; members of the band went on to form a number of other bands in and around Halifax, including North of America, Recyclone, and INSTRUMENTS.
+By 1997, the Motes had disbanded; members of the band went on to form a number of other bands in and around Halifax, including North of America, Recyclone, and INSTRUMENTS.

-In 2005 a collection of the band's previously recorded tracks was released on Dependent Records, along with five new tracks.
-In 2018 the band released a collection of alternate versions and outtakes titled Normandy Oddity.
+In 2005, a collection of the band's previously recorded tracks was released on Dependent Records, along with five new tracks.
+In 2018, the band released a collection of alternate versions and outtakes titled Normandy Oddity.
 The cover art for Normandy Oddity was featured on the Music That Doesn't Suck blog.

-Three of the original members of the Motes performed live for the first time in 22 years as part of the Dartmouth Flood music festival in Dartmouth, Nova Scotia on Saturday, October 26, 2019.
+Three of the original members of the Motes performed live for the first time in 22 years as part of the Dartmouth Flood music festival in Dartmouth, Nova Scotia, on October 26, 2019.